Ways to Improve Your Smile: A Guide to Looking and Feeling Your Best

 • Eat foods rich in calcium and vitamin D to strengthen teeth and bones.

-• Crunchy fruits and vegetables like apples and carrots can help clean teeth naturally.
+• Crunchy fruits and vegetables, such as apples and carrots, can help naturally clean teeth.

 • Limit sugary snacks and acidic drinks that erode enamel and cause decay.